• Fall Recipes

 Jump to Recipe Print Recipe

-With flavorful aromatic spices, this ginger turmeric granola is perfect for a healthy (ish!) yet indulgent breakfast!
+With flavorful aromatic spices, this ginger turmeric granola is perfect for a fun and indulgent breakfast!
 Easy to make in around 30 minutes, it's a vegan granola that goes so well with fruit or to top chia pudding or smoothie bowls.

 ginger turmeric granola on a baking tray lined with parchment paper with a decorative spoon on it.

 Granola always feels like such a treat, don't you think?
 But store-bought is always super expensive and personally I find it far too sweet.
-This turmeric granola has so much flavor, with the best warming anti-inflammatory spices that are really quite good for us!
+This turmeric granola has so much flavor, with the best warming spices that are so delicious!

 Love granola as much as I do?
 Then do check out my chia seed granola and my maple coconut granola for next time!